maneetgoyal/nextjs-tailwind/README.md

 # Commands

-- For development purposes, run: `npm run dev`
+- For development purposes, run: `npm run dev`.
-- To build the project, use: `npm run build`
+- To build the project, use: `npm run build`.
-- For linting, run: `npm run lint`
+- For linting, run: `npm run lint`.
-- To start the application, use: `npm run start`
+- To start the application, use: `npm run start`.
-# nextjs-tailwind